electerm/electerm-locales/README.md

 ## Script to create a new language file

-To make the work easier, I have create a script to help creating a language file, it will use google translate API to translate all entry and create a new language file.
+To make the work easier, I have created a script to help creating a language file, it uses google translate API to translate all entry and create a new language file.

 ```bash
 # use